tolgazorlu/dacospace/README.md

 ## Getting Started

-This is an MERN Stack example of e-commerce project.
+This is a Blockchain example of education project.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites